Arduino-IRremote/Arduino-IRremote/README.md

 As a rule of thumb, it is easier to work with a description of the protocol rather than trying to entirely reverse-engineer the protocol.
 Please include a link to the description in the header, if you found one.<br/>
 The **durations** you receive are likely to be longer for marks and shorter for spaces than the protocol suggests, but this depends on the receiver circuit in use.
-It's easy to be off-by-one with the last bit; the last space may be implicit.
+Most protocols use multiples of one time-unit for marks and spaces like e.g. [NEC](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/ir_NEC.cpp#L50).
+It's easy to be off-by-one with the last bit, since the last space is not recorded by IRremote.

 Try to make use of the template functions `decodePulseDistanceData()` and `sendPulseDistanceData()`.
-If your protocol supports address and code fields, try to reflect this in your api like it is done in [`sendNEC(uint16_t aAddress, uint8_t aCommand, uint8_t aNumberOfRepeats)`](https://github.com/z3t0/Arduino-IRremote/src/ir_NEC.cpp#L76) and [`decodeNEC()`](https://github.com/z3t0/Arduino-IRremote/src/ir_NEC.cpp#L165).<br/>
+If your protocol supports address and code fields, try to reflect this in your api like it is done in [`sendNEC(uint16_t aAddress, uint8_t aCommand, uint8_t aNumberOfRepeats, bool aIsRepeat)`](https://github.com/z3t0/Arduino-IRremote/blob/master/src/ir_NEC.cpp#L86) and [`decodeNEC()`](https://github.com/z3t0/Arduino-IRremote/blob/master/src/ir_NEC.cpp#L145).<br/>

 ### Integration
 To integrate your protocol, you need to extend the two functions `decode()` and `getProtocolString()` in *IRreceice.cpp*, add macros and function declarations for sending and receiving and extend the `enum decode_type_t` in *IRremote.h*.<br/>
 And at least it would be wonderful if you can provide an example how to use the new protocol.
-A detailed description can be found in the [ir_Template.cpp](https://github.com/z3t0/Arduino-IRremote/src/ir_Template.cpp#L18) file.
+A detailed description can be found in the [ir_Template.cpp](https://github.com/z3t0/Arduino-IRremote/blob/master/src/ir_Template.cpp#L18) file.

 # Revision History
 Please see [changelog.md](https://github.com/z3t0/Arduino-IRremote/blob/master/changelog.md).